transcom/mymove/docs/data/tspp-data-creation.md

 ## Create Secure Migrations

 You will have to create a secure migration for this data import.
-Two files will need to be created.
-The file that contains the real data, and a local migration (dummy file for dev).
+Two files will need to be created, the file that contains the real data and a local migration (dummy file for dev).
 Follow the instructions at [docs/database.md#secure-migrations](https://github.com/transcom/mymove/blob/master/docs/database.md#secure-migrations)

 ### Some tips for creating the dummy file